Here you can find general information about the 2025 Accolades

 This category celebrates organisations, settings or projects that use effective, creative and innovative approaches to developing the workforce to meet current and future demands and expectations.

-Entries could come from statutory, private or voluntary services that support adults or children.
+Entries could include statutory, private or voluntary services that support adults or children.
 We’re also looking for any approaches that cover learning, development and/or qualifications.

 Working in partnership